Somay-Yadav/Hotel-Management-System/README.md

 Make sure MySQL is installed and running on your system.

-Create a `.env` file in the project folder and add your MySQL details:
+Rename `.env.example` file to `.env` file in the project folder and add your MySQL details:

 MYSQL_HOST=localhost